FLAMEGPU/FLAMEGPU2/README.md

 The [TelemetryDeck](https://telemetrydeck.com/) service is used to store telemetry data.
 All data is sent to their API endpoint of https://nom.telemetrydeck.com/v1/ via https.
 For more details please review the [TelmetryDeck privacy policy](https://telemetrydeck.com/privacy/).

-We do not collect any personal data such as usernames, email addresses or machine identifiers.
+We do not collect any personal data such as usernames, email addresses or hardware identifiers but we do generate a random user identifier.
+This identifier is salted and hashed by Telemetry deck.

 More information can be found in the [FLAMEGPU documentation](https://docs.flamegpu.com/guide/telemetry).